codio/knowledge/source/instructors/authoring/assessments/llm-based-rubric.rst

 - The Course, Module, and Assignment name
 - Requirements specified in the Rubric creation tab

 ..
-Note:: If you do not add rubric requirements; the process will use general code grading norms to supply rubric items.
+Note:: If you do not specify rubric requirements, the system will generate rubric items using general code grading norms.

 Add your requirements in the **Rubric Requirements** dialog (optional):